ravindukaluarachchi/restaurant_recommend_es/README.md

-# restaurant_recommend_es
+# Expert System To Recommend Restaurants

+Created as a Msc course project for the module cognitive systems.

-Expert System using Drools 7.
+Created using Drools 7 and jetty.